livrang/simenc/README.md

 console.log(decrypt(encdata,key)) //console decrypted
 ```
 ## Limitations
 It does not allow you to Utf8 to Utf16 or anything else.The default encoding for data is Utf8.
-You can't set iv,padding or anything else while encrypting.But whatever, These things does not matter so much ans also they will resolved in future.These are not added because i want beginners to use this and most of the beginners don't know about padding or iv.
+You can't set iv,padding or anything else while encrypting.But whatever, These things does not matter so much and also they will resolved in future.These are not added because i want beginners to use this and most of the beginners don't know about padding or iv.
 Also, **it is not only for beginners it is for everyone who want to secure their data.**
 ## Future
 In the future most of other features will be added like : **diffie hellman, changing encoding type, using iv and other properties of encryption**.In the future i will launch a version of it for **python** and **java**.So,keep awaited because we make cryptography easy.
 ## Docs